The world premiere of Back to the Future the musical was in Manchester, England on the 20th of February 2020.

 Marty McFly is played by Olly Dobson.
 He brings a beautiful harmony to the show and links everything together with humour and kindness.
 Rosana Hyland, as Lorraine Baynes, is also very good at that.
 Bringing that pinch of subtle funniness to the show.

-But in my opinion the best actors in this show are the one that play Doc Brown and George McFly.
+But in my opinion, the best actors in this show are the one that plays Doc Brown and George McFly.

 George McFly is beautifully played by Hugh Coles.
 Clumsiness, shiness, awkward moves… we have them all!